 In full sun peonies will flower and grow more prolifically but in light shade the flowers last longer and fade less.
 James Kelway thought single peonies did better in shade than double peonies.

 Most suppliers send out bare root peonies between October and March.
 Each peony root should have three or more buds.
 A white fungal bloom on peony roots is normal.
 Roots can be kept for a few weeks in a cold, dark place, in moist potting compost.

 Prepare the ground

 Dig a hole 30cm deep.
 Mix well-rotted manure or compost and a handful of bone meal or general fertiliser.
 If planting a group of peonies, place about 75cm apart.
 Plant too deep and the peonies may fail to flower – the buds, which will form the shoots, should be 2cm below the surface.

 In flower peonies get top-heavy, especially in wet weather.
 In exposed areas, taller cultivars need staking.
 In average conditions, the following don’t need staking: ‘Buckeye Belle’, ‘Crimson Glory’, ‘Magic Orb’, ‘Shirley Temple’.
 Support taller cultivars when the stems are around 15cm high.

 In autumn cut down dead peony foliage at ground level and clear it away.
-Top dress with bone meal or general fertiliser.
+Feed every three years in spring, top dress with bone meal or general fertiliser.
 If on heavy or sandy soil, mulch lightly with well-rotted manure or compost, in a circle about 15-20cm around the peony, avoiding the crown.

 Pests and diseases